Gregory Scarpa

-Gregory Scarpa Sr. (May 8, 1928 – June 4, 1994), nicknamed the Grim Reaper and the Mad Hatter, was an American caporegime and hitman for the Colombo crime family, as well as an informant for the FBI.
-During the 1970s and '80s, Scarpa was the chief enforcer and veteran hitman for Colombo boss Carmine Persico.
+Gregory Scarpa Sr. (May 8, 1928 – June 4, 1994), nicknamed the Grim Reaper and the Mad Hatter, was an American caporegime (captain) and hitman for the Colombo crime family of New York City, as well as an informant for the FBI.
+During the 1970s and 1980s, Scarpa was the chief enforcer and veteran hitman for Colombo boss Carmine Persico.
 He was sentenced to life imprisonment for three murders in 1993 and died the following year.

 Biography

-Gregory Scarpa was born in New York, New York, on May 8, 1928.
+Gregory Scarpa was born in New York City on May 8, 1928.
 His parents were Salvatore and Mary Scarpa, first-generation immigrants from the village of Lorenzaga of Motta di Livenza near Treviso, Italy.
-He was raised in the working-class neighborhood of Bensonhurst, Brooklyn.
+He was raised in the working-class neighborhood of Bensonhurst in Brooklyn.
 As a child living in the Great Depression, Scarpa helped his father deliver coal throughout the city.
 His older brother, Salvatore Jr., may have introduced Gregory to the Colombo crime family, which he reportedly joined in the 1950s.

-In the 1950s, Scarpa married Connie Forrest; she and Scarpa had one daughter and three sons, including Gregory Scarpa Jr., who would follow his father into the Colombo family and eventually rise to the rank of caporegime (capo).
-Scarpa and Forrest separated in 1973.
-Scarpa maintained a thirty-year extramarital relationship with girlfriend Linda Schiro, which resulted in two children, Joseph and Linda.
+During the 1950s, Scarpa married Connie Farace.
+She and Scarpa had one daughter and three sons, including Gregory Scarpa Jr., who followed his father into the Colombo family and eventually rose to the rank of caporegime (captain).
+Scarpa and his wife separated in 1973.
+He maintained a thirty-year extramarital relationship with girlfriend Linda Schiro, which resulted in two children.

 Scarpa was a stylish dresser who routinely carried $5,000 in pocket money for purchases and bribes.
-He had use of an apartment on Manhattan's Sutton Place and owned homes in Brooklyn and Staten Island, as well as Las Vegas, Nevada, and Singer Island, Florida.
-His power, guile and brutality earned him the nickname "the Grim Reaper" and helped him escape prosecution for many years.
-Schiro later recalled that Scarpa would sometimes leave the numbers "666", the biblical Number of the Beast, on his victims' pagers.
+He had use of an apartment on Manhattan's Sutton Place and owned homes in Brooklyn and Staten Island, as well as Las Vegas and Singer Island, Florida.
+His power, guile and brutality earned him the nickname the "Grim Reaper" and helped him escape prosecution for many years.
+Schiro later recalled that Scarpa would sometimes leave the numbers "666", the biblical number of the beast, on his victims' pagers.

-A career criminal, Scarpa eventually became a capo in the Colombo family, as well as the proprietor of the Wimpy Boys Social Club.
+Scarpa eventually became a captain in the Colombo family, as well as the proprietor of the Wimpy Boys Social Club.
 He was involved in illegal gambling, loansharking, extortion, hijacking, counterfeiting, assault, stock and bond thefts, narcotics and murder.
-Many of the highest-ranking members of the family in the present day were originally members of Scarpa's crew.
+Many of the highest-ranking members of the family in the early 21st century were originally members of Scarpa's crew.

 In March 1962, Scarpa was arrested for armed robbery.
-To avoid prosecution, he agreed to work as an undercover informant for the FBI, beginning a 27 year relationship with the agency with a 5 year break from 1975-1980.
+To avoid prosecution, he agreed to work as an undercover informant for the FBI, beginning a twenty-six-year relationship with the agency, with a five-year break between 1975 and 1980.